uw-dims/trident-training-manual/docs/source/memberlifecycle.rst

 Once submitted, a new page will show that the file has been uploaded and to which path.
-It also gives some statistics about the current directory and files.
+It also gives some statistics about the current directory and files (:ref:`userFilesConfirmNew`).

 .. _userFilesConfirmNew: